Zookeeper and Animal Trainer

 Have you ever considered becoming a TV personality, perhaps like those who bring interesting animals on to talk shows?
 You seem like you'd be a natural!

-Asked by Marques over 11 years ago
+Asked by Marques almost 12 years ago

 Thanks so much, Marques!
 Public appearances were actually a big part of my job in Alaska.
 I trained the pint-sized outreach animals--red foxes, great horned owls, porcupines, red-tailed hawks, baby deer, etc.--and I took them to schools and visitor centers and special events.
 I would love to get back into those types of outreaches some day.
 If you know anyone who would like to hire me as a TV personality, you just let me know! ;)